njahn82/rev_flip_results/results.md

 To obtain the journal publication volume, we retrieved the metadata for all articles indexed in Crossref from the year 2000 onwards.
 Specifically, Crossref provided the metadata for 137 out of 152 journals (90% of our sample).
-Our analysis shows that between 2000 and 2018, these journals published 190,951 articles, yet the yearly article volume varies considerably (see Figure 4), ranging from 10 to 638 with half of the journals publishing 56 or fewer articles per year (see Table 1).
+Our analysis shows that between 2000 and 2018, these journals published 190,951 articles, yet the yearly article volume varies considerably (see Figure 4), ranging from 10 to 638 with half of the journals publishing 56 or fewer articles per year.

 ![Histogram of average journal size in terms of yearly article volume published.
 Red dashed line represents the median, yellow dashed lined the mean value of the distribution.](results_files/figure-docx/unnamed-chunk-6-1.png)

-#### c) Which academic disciplines do the journals belong to?
+#### c) To which academic disciplines do the journals belong to?